alec-horwitz/BlubeamDownloader/README.md

 ##### [Wait Time for Each File]
- -If the line has "SLEEPTIME:" then you must enter a number to indicate how many seconds the program should wait for each file to download from the Bluebeam website.
+* If the line has "SLEEPTIME:" then you must enter a number to indicate how many seconds the program should wait for each file to download from the Bluebeam website.
 5 to 30 seconds are recommended.

 ##### [Number of days or How far back or date range]
- -If the line has "DAYS:" then you have 3 options:
+* If the line has "DAYS:" then you have 3 options:

-   >You can enter a number representing how many days back the activity reports
+  * You can enter a number representing how many days back the activity reports should go.
-    should go.
 In other words, from today how many days should the data include.

-   >You can enter a date representing how far back the activity reports should go.
+  * You can enter a date representing how far back the activity reports should go.
     In other words, from what date forward should the data include.
 The date should be in the format mm/dd/yyyy.

-   >You can enter a date range representing from when to when reports should include
+  * You can enter a date range representing from when to when reports should include data for.
-    data for.
 The date range must be in the format mm/dd/yyyy-mm/dd/yyyy.
 The program will try to get the data from the first date to the date at the end.